open-astro/rkdeveloptool/README.md

 ## rkdeveloptool
 Used to pull images and push images on the ASIAIR Mini/Plus RockChip

-### Install the default apps to compile application
+### Install the default apps to compile the application
 ```
 sudo apt-get install libudev-dev libusb-1.0-0-dev dh-autoreconf build-essential git
 ```